 At that moment I was presented with the moral dilemma.
 I was trained in how to incorporate Chinese cupping together with other special massage techniques to reduce cellulite.
 But since recently I started using silicone jars instead of glass jars, I had my first opportunity to use them for cellulite reduction.
 Surely I had to adjust the existing protocol because glass jars are rigid while silicone jars are soft.
-However I had a strong hunch that silicone jars techniques could be even more effective, and less painful in cellulite reduction case as they proved to be in other cases.
+However, I had a strong hunch that silicone jars techniques could be even more effective, and less painful in cellulite reduction case as they proved to be in other cases.
 But to do coffee mucking?

 To do something that has no, known to me, scientific explanation or clinical proof, or lose the client and, more importantly, the first opportunity to investigate the effect of silicone jars?
 Captain Kirk inside me wanted to “boldly go where no one has gone before.”
-Yet Mr. Spock, who happen to also be inside me at the moment, advised caution.
+Yet Mr. Spock, who happens to also be inside me at the moment, advised caution.
 This coffee muck sort of smelled as is the entire experiment.
-Surely, I thought of Dr. Oz green coffee campaign http://www.youtube.com/watch?v=nQSjObxUYRs But, first of, can you take Dr. Oz’s advise seriously?
+Surely, I thought of Dr. Oz green coffee campaign http://www.youtube.com/watch?v=nQSjObxUYRs But, first of, can you take Dr. Oz’s advice seriously?
 Secondly what my client insisted on using wasn’t green or fresh.
-Thirdly, even if it were green and fresh, would rubbing it in have the same effects as when you drink it?
+Thirdly, even if it were green and fresh, would rub it in have the same effects as when you drink it?

 So currently I don’t know what caused those visible and rapid results in cellulite reductions.
-Should I attribute those results to incorporation of silicone jars, to the integration of coffee muck or to both?
+Should I attribute those results to the incorporation of silicone jars, to the integration of coffee muck or to both?

 To resolve these doubts I should have conducted more testing with coffee muck without silicone jars or vise versa.
-Of course, I will continue my experiments, and would be glad to share the results with you.
+Of course, I will continue my experiments and would be glad to share the results with you.